August 2026 Snapshot

 Inside the Minds of Advisory Higher Education leaders

 Behavioral intelligence for Advisory Higher Education leaders, built from thousands of real executive conversations.
-Strongest signal: Growth (4.5/5).
-Top priority: creating a culture of continuous improvement.
+Strongest signal: Growth (4.4/5).
+Top priority: locking down and expanding existing customer relationships first.

 Key Insights

-Advisory Higher Education leaders score highest on Growth (4.5/5) and Narrative (4.4/5).
-Over the past six months, the most notable change is a decrease in Data orientation.
-Their leading priority is creating a culture of continuous improvement, while their most pressing challenge is need to isolate and measure abstract concepts like grit.
-They measure success through consistency of results across multiple independent measurements and make decisions using skill = talent x effort: equation for how skills are developed, highlighting effort's role.
-Language that resonates includes "authenticity", "sets apart", and "passion".
+Advisory Higher Education leaders score highest on Growth (4.4/5) and Narrative (4.4/5).
+Over the past six months, the most notable change is a decrease in Technology orientation.
+Their leading priority is locking down and expanding existing customer relationships first, while their most pressing challenge is need to isolate and measure abstract concepts like grit.
+They measure success through stakeholder value (practices meeting needs of all stakeholders) and make decisions using skill = talent x effort: equation for how skills are developed, highlighting effort's role.
+Language that resonates includes "authenticity", "sets apart", and "remarkable things".

 What's changing for Advisory Higher Education leaders?